Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots

 Here the equality sign between sets denotes the existence of a `geometrically defined' bijection, and the isomorphism is a group isomorphism for the group structure defined below.
 Any orientable 4-manifold embeds into $\R^7$ (this follows easily from results of Donaldson and Boechat-Haefliger, see detailed references in \cite{MAM}).\footnote{For more information and references see \cite{MAM}.
-For results on embeddings of $n$-manifolds into $\R^{2n-1}$ see \cite{Ya84, Sa99, Sk10', To10}.
-For a review of the general Knotting Problem see \S\ref{s:intro-kno}.}
+For classifications of embeddings of $n$-manifolds into $\R^{2n-1}$ when $n\ne4$ see \cite{Ya84, Sa99, Sk10', To10}.}

 The Knotting Problem is much harder for $2m<3n+4$.
 If $P$ is a closed manifold that is not a disjoint union of homology spheres, then until recently no classification of embeddings $P\to\R^m$ was known.
 This is in spite of the existence of many interesting approaches including methods of Haefliger-Weber, Browder-Wall and Goodwillie-Weiss \cite[\S5]{Sk08}, \cite{Wa70, GW99, CRS04}, see \cite[Remark 1.2]{MAE}.